NeneWang/Concept-Logs/pages/Basta.md

 - ![image.png](../assets/image_1715440153151_0.png)
 - > Improv helps you prepare for
 - Adaptability, Confident Communication, Creative Thinking.
--
+Visiting expert in the cll -